SIsilicon/WorldEdit-BE-Docs/docs/differences.md

 ## Selections

 The only selection shape available is a cuboid.
 The other selection modes that you find in the planned command list will be implemented in the future.

+One thing we got other the Java mod, is we have the ability to see our selections, and not limited to a specific version of Minecraft, or structure blocks.
+This can be toggled with `;drawsel`.

+## Kit

+Unlike the original mod, which was made for game intended for keyboard only, this addon is made for all kinds of devices.
+The purpose of the kit, which can be received with `;kit`, is to be able to use WorldEdit's more common features more easily.
+See (Kit)[/usage/kit] for more info.